Save the date for CRN Pipeline in August 2024!

 AI and automation was a key topic, as was customer buying trends, cloud cost optimisation, marketing tactics for IT firms and the road to M&A for IT businesses in 2023, in addition to many other topics on stage and in breakout sessions.

-We also stepped up the Pipeline interview program, interviewing many of the speakers and some attendees, for a new Pipeline thought leadership series.
+We also stepped up the Pipeline interview program, interviewing many of the speakers and some attendees for a new Pipeline thought leadership series.
 Look out for those interviews very soon.

-The Pipeline expo offered partners a smorgasbord of offerings to learn about and people to quiz about – from a new automation startup born from a Sydney MSP, to a cloud communications provider with an engineering team which builds its own solutions and augments partners with services, and some of the world's largest distributors.
+The Pipeline expo offered partners a smorgasbord of offerings to learn about and people to quiz about.
+It featured everyone from a new automation startup born from a Sydney MSP, to a cloud communications provider with an engineering team which builds its own solutions and augments partners with services, and some of the world's largest distributors.

 The CRN Impact Awards also grew, with standout partners and distributors sharing the limelight in 15 categories on stage at the gala awards ceremony and networking event.